hrap1919/qbc/README.md

 ### Available functions:

 All functions have the prefix qb-.
 If the name of a function is started by qbtor- then it works only if a specific torrent is selected (i.e., the variable QBhash is set to the hash of the torrent).
-To select a torrent one can one the function qbselect (insetad of a ).
+To select a torrent one can use the function qbselect.

 #### 1. qbhelp